tpauldike/python_and_bash_scripts/bash_scripts/README.md

 In this directory are the following:
 ### 0. [0-git_add](./0-git_add)
+#### Basic Info
-A script that makes it easier for you to push to git on shell without having to enter:
+This is a bash script that makes it easier for you to push to git from the command line without having to enter:

 ```bash
 $ git add <file_path>